awsdocs/amazon-ses-developer-guide/doc-source/reputationdashboardmessages.md

 We can't reveal the email addresses associated with the spamtrap you encountered\.
 These addresses are closely guarded by the organizations that own them, and once the addresses are known, they become worthless\.

 Sending email to spamtrap addresses typically indicates that there is an issue with how you acquire your customers' email addresses\.
 For example, purchased lists of email addresses can contain spamtrap addresses, which is why sending to purchased or rented lists is prohibited by the Amazon SES terms of service\.
-To acquire new addresses, we recommend that you implement a double opt\-in strategy, as described in [Building and Maintaining Your Lists](tips-and-best-practices.md#building-and-maintaining-lists)\.
+To acquire new addresses, we recommend that you implement a double opt\-in strategy, as described in [Building and maintaining your lists](tips-and-best-practices.md#building-and-maintaining-lists)\.
 We recommend that you only send email to addresses that have completed the double opt\-in process\.

 Additionally, you should purge your lists of addresses that haven't interacted with your emails recently\.
-You can use open and click tracking, as described in [Monitoring Your Amazon SES Sending Activity](monitor-sending-activity.md), to determine which users are viewing and interacting with the content you send\.
+You can use open and click tracking, as described in [Monitoring your Amazon SES sending activity](monitor-sending-activity.md), to determine which users are viewing and interacting with the content you send\.

 ### If your account is under review<a name="reputationdashboard-spamtrap-probation"></a>